sindresorhus/got/readme.md

 *This is mutually exclusive with stream mode.*

-If set to true and Content-Type is not set it will be set to 'application/json'.
+If set to `true` and `Content-Type` header is not set, it will be set to `application/json`.

-`body` has to be a plain object and will be stringified.

 Parse response body with `JSON.parse` and set `accept` header to `application/json`.
-If used in conjunction with `form`, the body will the stringified as querystring and the response parsed as json.
+If used in conjunction with the `form` option, the `body` will the stringified as querystring and the response parsed as JSON.

+`body` must be a plain object and will be stringified.

 ###### query